-Yes, interviews for semi-finalists will take place November – December.
-Finalists may be invited to participate in in-person, virtual or phone interviews directly from the agency.
+Yes, interviews for semi-finalists will take place January 2023.
+Finalists may be invited to participate in in-person, virtual or phone interviews directly from the agency in early Spring 2023.

 According to federal regulations, agencies must apply veterans’ preference as part of the application process.
 Applicants with veterans’ preference should submit a Certificate of Release or Discharge from Active Duty (DD 214) with application materials.
 For additional information on veterans’ preference, visit Feds Hire Vets.

 Corporate partners will participate in virtual and potentially in-person recruitment activities and serve as mentors to program participants.
 They may also lead leadership development seminars, host networking events and serve as keynote speakers or panelists during quarterly development sessions.